Mulugu: Demographics

 The languages spoken are Telugu as the main language (100%), and then Hindi (40%), and few people can speak Urdu (7%).
 Educated people can speak English (45%).
 Telugu and English are used in official communications and media of instructions.

 The majority of the villages and the hamlets including the city are the habitats of Scheduled Tribes (75%).
-The tribal community is Lambadi.
+The tribal community is Koya and Lambadi.
 Thus the majority of people of the city will communicate in the special tribal language, Lambadi or Banjara (60%).
 This language is one among the officially recognised dialects by the government of India.
 This language has no script and is sustained on spoken words.

 Healthcare

 The 100-bed Mini Mahatma Gandhi Memorial Hospital is the largest hospital in the city.
 It also serves the needs of patients from the neighbouring districts of Khammam and Karimnagar.